dbrattli/Fable.Reaction/Fable.Reaction/README.md

-# Fable.Elmish.Streams
+# Fable.Reaction

-Fable.Elmish.Streams combines the power of reactive programming with [Fable](http://fable.io/) and [Elmish](https://elmish.github.io/) applications.
+Fable.Reaciton combines the power of reactive programming with [Fable](http://fable.io/) and [Elmish](https://elmish.github.io/) applications.

-Use reative programming on the Elmish message stream for easier handling of events such as keyboard, mouse, network and websockets.
+Use reative programming for easier handling of events such as keyboard, mouse, network and websockets.
 Fable.Reaction gives you the power to:

 - Transform - change messages
 - Filter - reducing the message stream